A Quiet Mechanical Keyboard for a Loud Office (A Practical Build Story)

 - If you want maximum quiet and a smooth feel, choose a silent linear.

-- You don’t need high actuation weight to be quiet.
-Heavy switches often make people hit harder, which increases impact.
+- You do not need heavy switches to be quiet.
+Heavy switches often make people hit harder.

-- Lubing matters more on silent switches than you think.
-Many silent switches feel “grippy” or “rubbery” stock.
-A careful lube job can turn them from “quiet but weird” into “quiet and premium.”
+- Lubing matters on silent switches.
+Many feel scratchy or rubbery stock.
+A careful lube job helps.

-- Silent ≠ silent in every board.
-The same switch sounds very different in a hollow case on a bare desk.
+- Silent does not mean silent in every board.
+The same switch sounds different in different cases and on different desks.

 The office villain is usually the stabilizers

-In a shared room, most people don’t hear your alphas as “clicky” or “linear.”
-They hear the big keys: spacebar, enter, backspace.
+In a shared room, most people hear the big keys more than the alphas: spacebar, enter, and backspace.

 - Use good stabilizers (or at least consistent ones).
 If your board came with mystery stabs, replacing them is often the single biggest quality upgrade.